0xTCG/aldy/docs/database.rst

 Caveats
 =======

-- All coordinates are zero-indexed.
+- All coordinates start from 1.
-- All intervals are closed at the beginning and open at the end (e.g. 1-10 includes position 1 but excludes position 10).
+- All intervals are closed at the beginning and open at the end (e.g. 1-10 includes 1 but excludes 10).
 - All positions and intervals must be contained within the ``region`` interval.